Li Qi (emperor): Reign

 Li Qi largely entrusted the affairs of state to his brother Li Yue, whom he created the Prince of Jianning.
 He also trusted Jing Jian (景騫), Yao Hua (姚華), Tian Bao (田褒), and the eunuch Xu Fu (許涪), rarely consulting other officials, none of whom was particularly talented or honest.
 The peaceful order that Li Xiong had established began to deteriorate.

 In 335, Li Ban's uncle Luo Yan (羅演) and the official Shangguan Dan (上官澹) planned to assassinate Li Qi and replace him with Li Ban's son.
 The conspiracy was discovered, and Li Qi not only executed Luo and Shangguan, but also Li Ban's mother Lady Luo.

 In 336, Li Qi, jealous of the talents of his nephew Li Zai (李載), the Duke of Wuling, falsely accused Li Zai of treason and executed him.

-Both Li Qi and Li Yue became apprehensive of their father's cousin Li Shou the Prince of Han (the son of Li Xiong's uncle Li Xiang (李驤)), the most honored Cheng general.
+Both Li Qi and Li Yue became apprehensive of their father's cousin Li Shou the Prince of Han (the son of Li Xiong's uncle Li Xiang), the most honored Cheng general.
 Li Shou was aware of this and was afraid that he would be the next target of execution, and so whenever he visited the capital Chengdu from his defense post of Fucheng (涪城, in modern Mianyang, Sichuan), he would order his subordinates to falsely report invasions by either Later Zhao or Jin, so that he could quickly return.
 By 338, under the advice of the hermit Gong Zhuang (龔壯), he planned an attack on Chengdu with his advisors Luo Heng (羅恆) and Jie Siming (解思明), with the pledge that after success, he would become a Jin vassal.
 He then forged a letter from his brother-in-law Ren Diao (任調) stating that Li Qi was planning to execute Li Shou, and he showed the letter to his soldiers.
 The soldiers believed him, and they then made a surprise attack on Chengdu, catching Li Qi unprepared.
 Li Shou's heir apparent Li Shi, an officer in the capital guards, opened the city gates and welcomed Li Shou in.
 Li Shou arrested Li Yue and other officials whom Li Qi trusted and forced Li Qi to order their execution.
 He then forged an edict from Empress Dowager Ren deposing Li Qi and demoting him to the title Duke of Qiongdu.
 Li Shou, after some hesitation about whether to take the throne or whether to become a Jin vassal, eventually took the throne and changed the name of the state to Han, showing a break from Li Xiong's regime.

 Li Qi, depressed about being a duke of a small county, hanged himself in c.June 338.
 Li Shou gave him the posthumous name "You" (幽), and buried him with rites accorded to a prince.